-Note: If a calm wind weather condition exists, the applicant's knowledge of the crosswind elements must be evaluated through oral testing; otherwise, a crosswind takeoff and climb must be demonstrated.
+NOTE: If a calm wind weather condition exists, the applicant's knowledge of the crosswind elements must be evaluated through oral testing; otherwise, a crosswind takeoff and climb must be demonstrated.

-- 1. Exhibits knowledge of the elements related to a normal and crosswind takeoff, climb operations, and rejected takeoff procedures.
-Positions the flight controls for the existing wind conditions. - 2.
+- 1. Exhibits knowledge of the elements related to normal and crosswind takeoff, climb operations, and rejected takeoff procedures. - 2.
 Prerotates rotor blades to appropriate RPM. - 3.
 Clears the area, taxies into the takeoff position, and aligns the gyroplane with takeoff path. - 4.
 Advances the throttle as required. - 5.
 Maintains proper directional control during acceleration on the surface. - 6.
 Attains the proper lift-off attitude and airspeed. - 7.
 Accelerates to appropriate climb airspeed, ±5 knots. - 8.
-Maintains takeoff power to a safe maneuvering altitude, then sets climb power. - 9.
+Maintains takeoff power to a safe maneuvering altitude and then sets climb power. - 9.
 Maintains directional control and proper wind-drift correction throughout the takeoff and climb. - 10.
 Remains aware of the possibility of wind shear and/or wake turbulence. - 11.
 Completes the prescribed checklist, if applicable.